Dissolution of Civil Unions or Domestic Partnerships and Same-sex Divorce

 The end of a relationship that both partners once fully expected would last a lifetime can be traumatic and often presents immediate practical issues concerning financial support or care of children.
 While the same types of issues confront all couples ending relationships, resolving the issues in a same-sex relationship often requires special skill and knowledge in interpreting and applying the law concerning parenting, property division and partner support.

-- Choosing grounds for dissolution
+- Choosing grounds

 - Child custody and visitation